GingerNinja23/ipop-documentation/Setup-XMPP-(ejabberd)-Server.md

     sudo ejabberdctl register svpnuser ejabberd password
     ```

-4. Update svpn_controller.py (or gvpn_controller.py) to point to new STUN server
+4. Update svpn_controller.py (or gvpn_controller.py) to point to new STUN server, we recommend that you use the public IP address (not DNS) of the STUN server, especially if server is running on a public cloud (i.e. Amazon EC2).

     ```python
-    STUN = "ip-address-of-vm:3478"
+    STUN = "numeric-ip-address-of-stun-server:3478"
     ```

 5. Run socialvpn (or groupvpn) with new credentials